ALUMNI STRATEGIC MANAGEMENT STRATEGIC PLAN | TEACHING AND LEARNING

 Intellectual capitalist: For DeGroote's Nick Bontis, blended learning is the future of education

-October 22, 2018 | Hamilton
+October 22, 2018 ·

-Contributed by Sonia Verma, Manager, Strategic Communications
+Contributed by: Sonia Verma, Manager, Strategic Communications

 As Director of DeGroote’s new Blended Learning Part-Time MBA program, Nick Bontis oversees a program that smoothly combines online learning with classroom work.
 “Blended learning is the future of education, there’s no question,” he says.